Messier42/HeadPose-Emotion/README.md

 # Head Pose & Emotion

-This is an example of using Baidu API to estimate the head pose and the emotion of people in the video.
+This is an example of using Baidu API to estimate the head pose and analyze the emotion in the video.

 <div align="center">
 <img src="demo.gif" /><br>